SumoLogic/sumologic-documentation/blog-service/2024-04-02-filter-partitions.md

     image_url: /img/release-notes/rss-orange.png
 ---

-New - We're happy to introduce you to new partitions page enhancement, which allows you to filter the partitions based on the type of partitions - **User-Defined Partitions** and **System Partitions**.
+We're happy to introduce a new partitions page enhancement which allows you to filter the partitions based on the type of partitions, either **User-Defined Partitions** or **System Partitions**.
 [Learn more](/docs/manage/partitions/run-search-against-partition/#filter-and-search-a-partition).